-Douglas Headwater Campground utilizes a Retiree Resources Corporation employee to act as a campground attendant to collect money and provide oversight.
+Douglas Tailwater Campground utilizes a Retiree Resources Corporation employee to act as a campground attendant, to collect money, and provide oversight.
 The functions of this campground attendant act as the operating controls for the campground.
-From review of the campground attendant's job description and discussions with the campground attendant on additional steps performed, the following processes are to be completed:
+From a reviewing of the campground attendant's job description and discussions with the campground attendant, the following processes are to be completed: